lxnjupt/AXIDMA/README.md

 # Begin

 When I tried to find the AXIDMA example design with Petalinux on Versal, I just cannot find one through the Internal.
 In my mind, this should be a quite straightforward design and just a piece of cake.
 As digging deeper, it turned out the design is quite complicated, especially on the software side.
 It might because that I am not a software engineer.
 The whole DMA driver start making me confuse after considering the multi-threads, cache coherence, kernel memory management.
-Anyway, its a nice journey to learn something new.
+Anyway, it's a nice journey to learn something new.

 # Circumstance